Tri-State Neurology: Muhammad Nayer, M.D.

 Neurologist & Sleep Medicine located in Henderson, NV & Bullhead City, AZ

 If you suffer from a neurological disorder, you may be at an elevated risk for falls, which can lead to serious health outcomes.
-At Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada, Muhammad Nayer MD can help you reduce your risk of falling as part of your comprehensive care plan.
+At Tri-State Neurological & Sleep Disorder Center in Henderson, Nevada and Bullhead City, AZ, Muhammad Nayer MD can help you reduce your risk of falling as part of your comprehensive care plan.
 A fall can exacerbate many medical conditions, reduce your independence, and create a cascade of negative effects.
 To learn how to prevent falls, schedule an appointment with Dr. Nayer today using the simple online tool or by calling the office.

 When you’re young and healthy, your body can respond to falls with relative ease.
 You can often spring right back up and continue on your way.
 As you age, however, falls pose a far more serious health risk.